Programs for Children

 (PreSchool – 3rd Grade)

-Through lively storytelling, using visuals and props, I will show young children how an author’s life experiences sneak their way into the writing of fiction.
+Through lively storytelling, I will show young children how an author’s life experiences sneak their way into the writing of fiction.
 (25 – 45 minutes)

 (Grades 2 – 4)

 In this interactive workshop, I will share techniques I used when writing The Andy Shane and Winnie series to help readers come to know my characters and to celebrate their differences.
 Discussion of story conflict, research, and revision is included.
 (45 -60 minutes)

 Quality details (those that go beyond the obvious or general) transform writing.
 In this workshop, I take students on a virtual road trip — the same journey Jack took in Small As An Elephant — and demonstrates how choosing the right details, and taking the time to expand moments, adds richness to the storytelling and character development.
 The sharing of “before” and “revised” scenes will also reinforce the power and value of revision.